How to Make Educational Games That Engage Your Players

-As the competition between game creators becomes more and more intense, it’s crucial to provide players with great UX/UI design, follow game market trends, and develop a seamless solution.
+As the competition between educational game creators becomes more and more intense, it’s crucial to provide players with great UX/UI design, follow game market trends, and develop a seamless solution.

 Source: MarketsandMarkets

-We’ve selected major trends in eLearning that will dominate the market in 2021 – 2025.
+We’ve selected major trends in eLearning that will dominate the market in 2023 – 2025.

 - Gamification becomes an integral part of recruitment and training programs.
 The COVID-19 pandemic made companies shift to fully online recruitment and training solutions.
 It brought the need to create flexible and engaging training programs for remote teams.
 Gamified eLearning modules help employees to understand new processes and receive real-time feedback on their learning progress thanks to game components.